nsol-nmsu/FML-Network/README.md

 FLNET2023 includes rich metadata about each instance, which provides additional context and aids in data interpretation.
 The metadata includes details about the routers and their ip addresses which is crucial information for a comprehensive understanding of the dataset and for the effective development and evaluation of intrusion detection models.

+### Dataset Organization

+The dataset is divided into folders based on different types of network attacks and normal traffic.
+Each attack type, along with normal traffic, has its dedicated folder named accordingly: `DDoS`, `DoS`, `Infiltration`, `Normal`, `Web`, and `TEST`.

+Inside each of these folders, there are two subfolders: `CSV` and `PCAP`.

+- **CSV Folder**: This folder contains the data collected for each client in CSV format.
+Each file is named using the convention `Dataset-<ClientNumber>-<TrafficType>.csv`.
+For example:
+    - `Dataset-10-TCP.csv`: This file contains the TCP traffic data for client 10.
+    - `Dataset-1-BOT.csv`: This file contains the BOT traffic data for client 1.

+    In some folders where there is only one type of attack, the dataset is named using the convention `Dataset-<ClientNumber>.csv` without specifying the traffic type.
+For example:

+    - `/Infiltration/CSV/Dataset-1.csv`: This file contains the infiltration attack data for client 1.
+- **PCAP Folder**: This folder contains the corresponding packet capture (PCAP) files for each client, named in a similar fashion to the CSV files.
+For example:
+    - `Dataset-10-TCP.pcap`: This file contains the packet capture data for TCP traffic of client 10.
+    - `Dataset-1-BOT.pcap`: This file contains the packet capture data for BOT traffic of client 1.

 ### Data Collection Points

 The data points in the FLNET2023 dataset are collected from several unique nodes within the network topology, providing a well-rounded perspective of network activity.
 These collection points include various server nodes, and router nodes, each contributing to the dataset's diversity and depth.
 The collection points were selected with the intention of generating a dataset that reflects a broad range of network interactions.
 The IP address of the data collection points are given below in the table.